How to Write a Lab Report

 • Materials used.

 The students should display their knowledge about various concepts of their experiments.
-You must establish reasons for variances in your results and why it happened.
+It would help if you established reasons for variances in your results and why it happened.
 Explain how the variations in your experiment influenced the final results.
-Even if you have an excellent format of the content, you must have a proper organization of your points.
+Even if you have an excellent format of the content, you must have your points' proper organization.

 Insights of Writing a Perfect Lab Report